mmomtchev/mmomtchev/README.md

 > Vincent van Gogh's style is characterized by bold, dramatic brush strokes, vibrant colors, and a sense of movement, often achieved through impasto techniques where paint is applied thickly.
 His work reflects emotional intensity and personal experiences, making him a key figure in the Post-Impressionist movement.

+ * Jun 23: After replacing my leaking faucet in my camper van at Narbonne Accessoires, a French chain specialized in camper vans, they also sent me their catalogue at my Salvation Army PO box - an address they did not have - in order to show me that they were providing my personal data for this extortion.

+ * Jun 22: Now I am getting notifications from Google about unauthorized access to my Google Photos which are obviously coming from Google themselves.
+Google, when I am finished with you, your new motto will be *"We did evil, but now we repent"*, you will be doing charity work on Sundays and you will have *"Size does not matter"* bumper stickers.

  * Jun 11-13: I was at JSNation 2025 in Amsterdam.
 It was a huge success - unlike the previous two conferences where the organizers tried to ignore me - this time I was thrown out of the conference grounds - meaning that I gained not one, but two ranks at once on the Mahatma Gandhi scale.
 I was able to hand out my whole 500-pack of leaflets and people were generally very positive.
 Just as expected, here it was not possible to track me using my mobile phone as the local operators are not cooperating for now.

  * May 31: This evening I had my mobile phone switched off but my van was parked at a spot where I usually go to stay online and a guy carrying a screwdriver opened the door while I was inside to tell me that he had come to steal, then hastily walked away.
 I hadn't used my mobile phone today at this spot - this means that when my mobile phone is switched off, someone is scouting the places where I have been seen previously.